Skip to main content

 Understanding how we can support your system is the first step.
 The method chosen to introduce hormones into your body is a significant factor that directly influences its journey and interaction with your biological systems, particularly your cardiovascular network.
 The way a hormone enters your bloodstream dictates its initial interactions and metabolic processing, which in turn shapes its safety and efficacy profile.

 The human body is an intricate system of communication, with hormones acting as precise chemical messengers.
 For these messages to be received correctly, their delivery must be thoughtfully managed.
-The primary delivery methods for are oral administration (pills), transdermal application (patches, gels, or creams), and parenteral routes (injections or subcutaneous pellets).
+The primary delivery methods for hormone therapy are oral administration (pills), transdermal application (patches, gels, or creams), and parenteral routes (injections or subcutaneous pellets).

 Each path presents a unique set of interactions with the body’s physiological processes.
 Choosing a delivery system is a clinical decision based on your individual health profile, your body’s specific needs, and the goal of achieving systemic balance with minimal disruption.